8a Small Disadvantaged Business Definition & SBA SDB Certification

 For small business assistance, call us today for immediate help.
 1-866-601-5518.

-What are 8a Certified Small Business Requirements?
+Definition of small disadvantaged business – What are 8a Certified Small Business Requirements?
+Self Certified Small Disadvantaged Business?

 Whether or not you are self certified small disadvantaged business, to become an SBA 8a certified small disadvantaged business, applicants must meet the following definition of small disadvantaged business to become certified.